20 HAND Idioms You Should Know ✋

 Get the upper hand

-After an hour of negotiations, Ron got the upper hand.
+After long negotiations, the company finally got the upper hand.

 Hand in glove

-The dictator was ruling the country with an iron hand.
+The dictator ruled the country with an iron hand.

 I’ve only got one pair of hands

-Meaning: used to say that you cannot do more than you are already doing.
+Meaning: used to say you can’t do everything at once.

 Know something like the back of your hand